-Boquete is the perfect destinations for lovers of the mountains.
-Within a short distance from the main town, there are more than ten great hikes in Boquete ranging in distance, difficulty.
+Boquete is the perfect destination for lovers of the mountains.
+Within a short distance from the main town, there are more than ten great hikes in Boquete ranging in distance, and difficulty.
 Lots of the hikes have waterfalls and they all have great wildlife.
 Boquete really is one of the top destinations in Panama for avid hikers and daytrippers.
 Many bird-watchers frequent the hikes in Boquete hoping to spot the famous Resplendent Quetzal bird up in the canopies.

 It is almost 2000 meters above sea level and has a cool climate, which makes it perfect for daily adventures.
 I originally planned to stay in Boquete for a week but extended my stay to almost three weeks as I found there was just so much to do.
 In my entire three weeks, I managed to do a hike in Boquete or visit a waterfall every single day!

 On one of the most stunning jungle trails in Panama, we searched for the lost waterfalls of Boquete.
 Through the luscious jungle, we trekked.
 Over muddy paths, we slipped and stumbled.
 From one patch of wildflowers to the next we discovered.
 Until we reached three, breathtakingly powerful and mind-blowingly beautiful waterfalls.
 The Lost Waterfall Trail is one of the best hikes in Boquete and even in the whole of Panama.